harryzcy/mailbox/README.md

 ### Development environment

-* Go >= 1.17
+* Go >= 1.18

-Note that the two most recent minor versions of Go are officially supported.
+Note that only the two most recent minor versions of Go are officially supported.

-Go versions newer than 1.15 may be supported, but be sure to change go version in `go.mod` since there is a behavioral change of go modules starting from version 1.17.